ralhanr/library/README.md

 Notes:

-1) You can also paste the Solidity code from the library.sol file in https://remix.ethereum.org and run using:
+1) You can also paste the Solidity code from the Library.sol file at https://remix.ethereum.org and run using:

   - Javascript VM

   - Injected Web3, and connect to Rinkeby.
 I have deployed the contract to Rinkeby.
-You can load it using Contract address 0xdcF691120f17B9A0D46F8778Ad56E53C2E04831C
+You can load it using Contract Deployed Address 0xdcF691120f17B9A0D46F8778Ad56E53C2E04831C

   - You can also connect Remix to your local Truffle running node by using 'Web3 Provider' and connect to http://localhost:9545 (This is where your private node is running from STEP 5 above).

+2) This DAPP has been tested on MAC OS.

+3) All functions and features are working fine and have been tested completely using various platforms, like Remix, Desktop Ethereum Wallet and the Front End Application.

+4) Randomly, Metamask might give a 'NONCE different' error when running a transaction.
+Go to Metamask Settings, and 'Reset Account'.
+This solves this issue.